mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-rules.md

 let myStyles = css.$activate( MyStyles);
 ```

-Notice that we passed the class object to the `$activate` function - we didn't need to create an instance of the class by ourselves.
+Notice that we passed the class object to the `$activate` function - we didn't create an instance of the class by ourselves.
+There are special situations in which you will want to create instances of the style definition class (see Styled Components later in this guide); however, normally you pass the class object to the `$activate` function and Mimcss creates an instance of it.

+The `$ctivate` function can be invoked multiple times for the same class - Mimcss makes sure that only a single instance is created and the rules are inserted into the DOM only once.

-The result of the above call is two-fold: first, the rules defined in the class are inserted into the DOM, and second, the `myStyles` variable can now be used to refer to rule names.
+The result of the `$activate` call is two-fold: first, the rules defined in the class are inserted into the DOM, and second, the `myStyles` variable can now be used to refer to rule names.
 Here is how we do it in a hypothetical HTML rendering code:

 ```tsx
 render()